What exactly is watercoloring?

 If you want to lighten or change your colour before you start the task, you can use a mixing palette.
 Place the desired colour(s) on it and dilute them or mix colours until you have the desired tone.
 Then pick them up again with the brush.

 A very effective tool for getting particularly subtle colours is the Blending Kit.
-It’s easy to use: brush the Blending Palette with the brush tip of the ABT Dual Brush Pen.
+It’s easy to use: brush the Blending Palette with the brush tip of the ABT Dual Brush Pens.
 A little paint will collect there and you can pick it up with a brush.
 If you want the colour to appear particularly subtle, use a little more water; if you want it to look stronger, use a dry brush.
 You can also work with a Tombow Water Brush or the ABT Dual Brush Pen Blender from the Blending Kit.

 Watercolour paper – the decisive factor

 The choice of paper is also a decisive factor in creating a good work of art in watercolouring.
 Too much water and the wrong paper can ruin the whole work of art.
-It is therefore recommended to use thicker paper for practising and special watercolour paper such as Tombow Watercolour Paper for real works of art.
+It is therefore recommended to use thicker paper for practising and special watercolour paper such as Tombow Aquarellpapier for real works of art.
 The structured surface of watercolour paper enables it to absorb a great deal of water.
 Watercolour papers are available in numerous sizes, colour nuances and structures.
 They are roughly divided as follows: hot pressed (= smooth satin finish), cold pressed (= matt finish) or rough.

 Rough paper has a coarser structure and will give your illustration even more texture.
 It is particularly suitable for motifs without too many details.
 Cold pressed watercolour papers are a happy medium and are therefore mostly preferred by beginners.
 Hot pressed watercolour paper like the Tombow Watercolour Paper Pad is especially suitable in combination with Brush Pens, because it is softer on the demanding brush tip.